jbrown1618/vector/docs/api/vector.scalaroperations.getmultiplicativeinverse.md

 ## ScalarOperations.getMultiplicativeInverse() method

-Returns the unique scalar such that
+Returns the unique scalar that, when multiplied by `scalar`<!-- -->, returns the multiplicative identity

 <b>Signature:</b>